English

 Solution

 1. Marketing Research/Gathering and Analysing Market Information: Effective marketing is possible when a business takes initiative to identify the needs and wants of the consumers in the market.
-To identify the needs of the consumers, there is a need to collect information from the consumers and analyse the same is known as Market Research.
+To identify the needs of the consumers, there is a need to collect information from the consumers and analyse the same, which is known as Market Research.
 Analysis of the information helps in the assessment of the need in the market.
-It helps to find out what do consumers want to buy, when do consumers buy, in what quantity they want to buy and at what price.
+It helps to find out what consumers want to buy, when consumers buy, in what quantity they want to buy and at what price.
 Marketing Research helps to make various decisions regarding the successful marketing of products.

 5. Standardisation and Grading: Standardisation means to determine standards related to the process, size, quality, design, weight, colour, etc., of the product.
 It helps in ensuring uniformity in the quality of the product.
-It helps in achieving customers' loyalty towards the product.
+It helps in achieving customer’s loyalty towards the product.
 Grading is the process of classification of products according to similar characteristics and/or quality.
 Grading is done on the basis of their features like size, shape, quality, etc. Generally grading is done in case of agricultural products like wheat, rice, potatoes, etc.

 6. Packaging and Labelling: Package and Label create the first impression on the consumer about the product.
 Attractive package and label can help to make the product successful.
 Packaging means designing the package for the product.
 It helps to avoid breakage, damage and destruction of the product.
+Packing material includes bottles, containers, plastic bags, tin, wooden boxes, jute bags, bubble bags, packing foam, etc.

 7. Branding: It is the process of coming up with a name, symbol, or a mix of the two to set the company's product apart from its rivals.
 The choice of whether to offer the product under a brand name or a generic name must be made by the marketer.
 By giving a foundation for differentiating a company’s product from that of its rival, a brand name aids in product differentiation, which in turn promotes consumer loyalty and increases sales.